cvxgrp/cvxportfolio/docs/manual.rst

 Multi-Period Optimization
 -------------------------
 Multi-period optimization is an advanced feature but an important one.
-You should probably first read section 5 (:paper:`in particular 5 <section.5.2>`) of the paper to understand the model we work with, which is based on model-predictive control, the industrial engineering standard for multi-period optimization.
+You should probably first read :paper:`section 5 of the paper <chapter.5>` to understand the model we work with, which is based on model-predictive control, the industrial engineering standard for multi-period optimization.
+The relevant Cvxportfolio object we deal with here is the :class:`cvxportfolio.MultiPeriodOptimization` policy.

+We note that the simpler single-period optimization model, implemented by :class:`cvxportfolio.SinglePeriodOptimization` and defined in :paper:`section 4 of the paper <chapter.4>`, is in fact a special case of multi-period optimization with the planning horizon equal to 1.
+So, understanding the content of this section also helps you use the single-period optimization model more effectively (and, in fact, there are various situations in which single-period is preferable).

-The model itself is given by the following optimization problem, which is solved at each time :math:`t` in a back-test (or, the current time if running a policy on-line)
+The model is given by the following optimization problem, which is solved at each time :math:`t` in a back-test (or, the current time if running a policy on-line)